tlwilliams895/curriculum-docs/src/building/setup.md

 Then build the site, commit, and push.

+When merging, be very mindful of merge conflicts.
+In particular, conflicts in `index.rst` and `conf.py` are common.
+Additionally, you may have conflicts in `docs/` (the build directory).
+To deal with these, merge all other conflicts and rebuild the site.

 ### Updating the site template

 To update the site's template, update your local install of `sphinx-bootstrap-template`: